isomerpages/sndgo-corp/_about-smart-nation/transforming-singapore-through-technology.md

 [Download the Smart Nation Benefits Infographic - 26 Feb 2021 (3.1mb)](/files/abt-smart-nation/transforming-sg-through-tech-26feb21.pdf)

-> Singapore is a nation “where we can create possibilities for ourselves beyond what we imagined possible.” – Lee Hsien Loong
+&gt; Singapore is a nation “where we can create possibilities for ourselves beyond what we imagined possible.” – Lee Hsien Loong

 As the digital era rapidly evolves, it is up to us to dream and imagine bigger, so that we can realise what it truly means to be a Smart Nation with endless possibilities.